 The state will send you a renewal notice via email (making it extra-important to keep your basic information with the state up to date!)
 90 days prior to the end of the biennial renewal period.

-Here’s a quick example: Greg got his insurance license on March 1st of 2021; his birthday is April 17th.
-So, in 2023 Greg will need to complete his continuing education and renew his license by April 31st, 2023.
+Here’s a quick example: Greg got his insurance license on Feb.
+1 of 2023; his birthday is April 17.
+So, in 2025, Greg will need to complete his continuing education by March 1 and renew his license by April 30.

 Who’s exempt from Connecticut Insurance CE?